 Yes, German citizens moving to Czech Republic are allowed to bring their families in this country as well.
 In the case in which the person considers permanent residency here, he or she can apply for a permanent residence card.
 It must be noted that if the person brings his or her family here, the respective persons must also apply for permanent residency.

 German citizens can obtain their permanent residency in only two years of residing in this country if they are related to a EU person who already lives in Czech Republic based on a permanent residence card or if they are related to a Czech national.
 A set of documents must be submitted with the Ministry of Interior, including documents showing the family relation with the person who is already living in this country.
-For more details on how to relocate here, we invite you to address to our immigration lawyer in Czech Republic.
+For more details on how to immigrate to Czech Republic, we invite you to address to our immigration lawyer in Czech Republic.